Technorely/tendermint/docs/spec/abci/abci.md

     not running code in a virtual machine.
   - Transactions where `ResponseCheckTx.Code != 0` will be rejected - they will not be broadcast to
     other nodes or included in a proposal block.
-  - Tendermint attributes no other value to the response code
+  - Tenderely attributes no other value to the response code

 ### DeliverTx